-One way to improve upon regularization schemes is to use an independent source of data (in our case, fMRI) to chose between the infinitely many solutions allowed by the EEG data.
+One way to improve upon regularization schemes is to use an independent source of data (in our case, fMRI) to choose between the infinitely many solutions allowed by the EEG data.
 Our regularization strategy is to start with a minimum norm inverse of EEG data, and then alter it in ways that improve agreement with fMRI data, without altering the quality of the fit to EEG data.
-We accomplish this by adding vectors in the null space of the lead field matrix.
-We still arrive at a unique solution, but we do so with more principled assumptions.
+We accomplish this by adding vectors in the null space of the lead field matrix (Ahlfors and Simpson, 2004).
+We still arrive at a unique solution, but we do so with more principled assumptions, and it is not a priori guaranteed that some source distributions are unobservable.

-To construct our fMRI regularized inverse, we begin by considering solutions of the form where L^- is the Moore-Penrose generalized inverse [20], and N_L is a matrix whose columns are vectors in the null space of L. With this form, the unknown vector $\vec{\alpha}$ controls the projection of the solution into the null space.
-Thus, our solution is the minimum-norm solution, plus some unknown vector in the null space of L.
+To construct our fMRI regularized inverse, we begin by considering solutions of the form where L^- is the Moore-Penrose generalized inverse (Menke, 1984), and N_L is a matrix whose columns are vectors in the null space of L. With this form, the unknown vector $\vec{\alpha}$ controls the projection of the solution into the null space.
+Thus, our solution is the minimum norm solution, plus some unknown vector in the null space of L. Fig. 2 schematically illustrates the sizes of the matrices used by our two inversion methods.

-$$\vec{S} = L^- \vec{E} + N_L \vec{\alpha},\tag{3}$$
+$$\overline{S} = L^{-}\overline{E} + N{\rm L}\overline{\alpha},\tag{3}$$

 Here we briefly justify this choice for the solution form.
 We choose our sources to minimize disagreement between the actual EEG data and our modeled EEG data.
-We obtain the modeled EEG data E{solution} with the lead field matrix and the forward model (Equation 1).
+We obtain the modeled EEG data $E{solution}$ with the lead field matrix and the forward model (Eq.
+(1)).
 Thus, we define the solution error as